mnishiguchi/cpp_notebook/_notebook/classes.md

 - [doc](http://www.cplusplus.com/doc/tutorial/classes/)
 - The word `const` at the end of the member functions specifies that these functions cannnot modify the member variables of an object of that class.

+==

 ## Good practice
-   + Make ALL data members of a class private, using member functions to access that data.
+   + Make ALL data members of a class private, using member functions to access that data
-   + Explicitly use the `public:` and `private:` keywords for clarity, rather than relying on defaults.
+   + Explicitly use the `public:` and `private:` keywords for clarity, rather than relying on defaults
-   + initialize all variables when defined
+   + Initialize all variables when defined

 ```cpp
 #include <iostream>